aosabook/500lines/pedometer/chapter.md

 ![](chapter-figures/figure-iphone-accelerometer.png)\

 An accelerometer returns a **signal** in 3-dimensional space.
 A signal is a set of data points recorded over time.
-Each component of the signal is a data series representing acceleration in one of the x, y, or z directions.
-Each point in a data series is the acceleration in that direction at a specific point in time.
+Each component of the signal is a time series representing acceleration in one of the x, y, or z directions.
+Each point in a time series is the acceleration in that direction at a specific point in time.

 The diagram below shows an example acceleration signal from an accelerometer with the three components.